Women in Hinduism: The Hindu historical epics

-Anushasana Parva has served as a source for modern era texts on women in Hinduism.
+The Anushasana Parva of the Mahabharata has served as a source for modern era texts on women in Hinduism.
 For example, Tryambakayajvan of Thanjavur, in the 18th century CE, published Strīdharmapaddhati (or "Guide for a Dharmic Woman").
 Tryambaka, according to Julia Leslie, selectively extracts verses from many chapters of Anushasana Parva.
 He selectively extracts verses from other books of the Mahabharata as well, and other ancient Indian texts, for Strīdharmapaddhati, choosing those he preferred, omitting verses from the Mahabharata that represent its characteristic style of presenting many voices and counter-arguments.

 Shastras and Smritis

 The Vedas and Shastras of Hinduism mention Brahmacharini (women) studying the Vedas.
 The word Brahmacharini is also revered in Hinduism as a goddess (above).